 Directed By: Chris Buck and Jennifer Lee Written By: Jennifer Lee; Based on The Snow Queen by Hans Christian Andersen Runtime: 108 minutes MPAA Rating: Rated PG

 Anna - Kristen Bell Elsa/The Snow Queen - Idina Menzel Kristoff - Jonathan Groff Olaf - Josh Gad Hans - Santino Fontana Duke of Weselton - Alan Tudyk The Troll King - Ciaran Hinds King of Arendelle - Maurice Lamarche Oaken - Chris Williams

 Lee and co-director Chris Buck also cast this movie very well, opting for actors more known for their Broadway stage credits than movie star celebrities.
-Kristen Bell is the most prolific performer, and she’s more than up to the cast as the bubbly redhead Anna.
-But the rest of the lead characters voiced by the likes of Idina Menzel, Jonathan Groff, Santino Fontana, and Josh Gad are all experienced Broadway performers and singers.
+Kristen Bell is the most prolific performer, and she’s more than up to the challenge as the bubbly redhead Anna.
+But the rest of the lead characters, voiced by the likes of Idina Menzel, Jonathan Groff, Santino Fontana, and Josh Gad are all experienced Broadway performers and singers.
 Opting more for a cast of able thespians over celebrity stunt-casting definitely gets extra brownie points from me.

 Menzel, well known for her work onstage in Rent and Wicked, imbues a lot of class and integrity to Elsa.
 She finally gets to cut loose with her highlight song, “Let It Go.”
 What was interesting about Elsa was that after escaping her own forced isolation, she ultimately casts herself under her own isolation, this time self-imposed.